-- 3.20 The Applicant has provided us with information, along with its application, that confirms that it understands its obligations to provide funds for liabilities, and confirmation by a director that it will ensure that sufficient funds for liabilities are in place (and will provide Ofcom with a certificate to this effect) when this becomes necessary.17 - 3.21 We consider that, based on this information, the Applicant would be able to meet its liabilities.
+- 3.20 The Applicant has provided us with information, along with its application, that confirms that it understands its obligations under Regulation 1619 to provide funds for specified liabilities, and confirmation by a director that it will ensure that sufficient funds for these liabilities are in place (and will provide Ofcom with a certificate to this effect) if, and when this becomes necessary. - 3.21 We consider that, based on this information, the Applicant would be able to meet its liabilities.